PEST ALERT: Japanese beetles have found their way to California!

 It is astounding how many different types of plants can be grown in tower gardens.
 Whether you are foodscaping or simply adding color, tower gardens are very versatile.
 Strawberries, potatoes, herbs, lettuce, spinach, radishes, squash, succulents, and other ornamentals are just a few.
 As plant selections are being made, keep in mind how much sunlight is available, your local microclimate, and what plants will actually be eaten or enjoyed.
 (There’s no sense growing a bountiful crop of Brussels Sprouts if no one is going to eat them!)

 How to make a tower garden

-After deciding which plants will be grown, it is time to build a garden tower.
-Garden towers can be placed on the ground, in a handle-less trash can lid, or on top of a large planting container.
+After deciding what to grow, it is time to build a garden tower.
+Garden towers can be placed on the ground or on top of a large planting container.
 In its simplest form, a tower garden is nothing more than a cylinder of wire filled with potting soil.
 There are high-tech versions that incorporate irrigation, hydroponics, and much more than we will go into here.
-(I’m a big fan of keeping life simple…)
+(I’m a big fan of keeping life simple.)

 For our garden tower, hardware cloth or chicken wire are the best materials for the cylinder.
 Landscaping cloth can be used with stakes, all by itself, but those tend to fall over.

 Begin by deciding the tower diameter.
 Multiply that figure by 3.5 for the length of hardware cloth needed.
 Most hardware cloth comes in 36” or 48” heights.
 Either is fine.
 Cut the hardware cloth to the desired length and roll it into a cylinder.
 Join the edges with wire, paper clips, or whatever is on hand, with a little overlap; just make sure it won’t break down after extended exposure to sun and moisture.